What Is LASIK?

 How Does The LASIK Procedure Work?

-The traditional LASIK vision correction procedure is quick and effective, and is a proven treatment.
+The procedure is quick and effective, and is a proven treatment.
 It begins with the creation of a hinged corneal flap; for the patient’s comfort, the eyes will first be anesthetized with topical eye drops.
 The flap can be created with either a surgical blade known as a microkeratome or with an IntraLase® laser, which affords greater precision and involves less chance for complications.
 The cornea is then reshaped using an excimer laser so that light can be properly focused onto the retina.
 Once the corneal tissue has been reshaped, the corneal flap will be closed and left to heal on its own.

 - Demonstrate no change in refraction for at least one year